 Governments may see themselves as merely the administrators of their country's natural resources, taking the view that these resources are public goods and a free gift of nature to producers and consumers alike.
 Overtaxing and restricting the exploitation of mineral resources risks reducing the investment activities which generate tax benefits for both a mineral rich government and its citizens.
 Mineral rich countries taking this attitude generally operate a non-proprietorial type of governance.

-This type of governance allows extraction companies relatively an easy access to mineral resources.
-It is usually associated with a legal regime that weakens the strength of ownership over subsurface minerals in favour of extractive companies (Rossiaud, 2012: 3).
+This type of governance allows extraction companies relatively easy access to mineral resources.
+It is usually associated with a legal regime that weakens the strength of ownership over subsurface minerals in favour of extractive companies.
 The central concern in this model is the profitability of investment; this type of governance relies on a fiscal regime based on the taxation of excess profit, rather than gross income (as under the proprietorial governance regime).
-In this type of governance, there is usually no requirement for a customary ground rent (Mommer, 1999:8-9).
+In this type of governance, there is usually no requirement for a customary ground rent.
 However, it is not unreasonable to expect high excess-profit tax rates to suffer the same fate as high income tax rates and to settle, in the long run, at relatively modest effective levels.
-Yet, in order to provide investors with incentives to increase productivity they must be left with some of the excess profits.

-Non-proprietorial (liberal) regimes are found in countries using concession type of agreements in regulating their mining industry; concessions usually grant international companies carte blanche when it comes to the amount and timing of investments and extraction.
-Overall, non-proprietorial fiscal regimes are not very efficient in collecting rent; however, bonuses can be used in this regime at a bidding and signature stages of granting licenses (Mommer, 2002: 88-95).
-In the UK, bonus bidding and signature bonuses have been used, but at a very limited level.
+Non-proprietorial regimes are found in countries using concession type agreements; these grant international companies carte blanche when it comes to the amount and timing of investments and extraction.
+Overall, non-proprietorial fiscal regimes are not very efficient at collecting rent; it follows that bonuses are rarely used in this regime (Mommer, 2002: 88-95).

 In the non-proprietorial model, the landlord - the state - grants his tenant - the oil and gas company - access to his land and/or sea for free (or free in practice) and his target will be the tenant's economic rent.
-Of course, access is granted through a licensing agency, which regulates the granting of licences to tenants according to certain criteria fixed by the agency itself (Mommer, 1999; Abdo, 2006; 2008).
-The landlord's aims in allowing free access to his land might be to attract tenants to invest, benefiting both the private investor and the consumer from lower prices, and at the same time to develop any marginal resources that could exist in his land or sea.
-The emphasis in this type of governance is on not leaving a unit of production in the ground as long as it is profitable to be extracted, even if the rent a marginal unit attracts falls to zero; therefore in order not to lose what may remain in a reservoirs renewal of licences is as straight forward as an update to the terms and conditions (Mommer, 1999:16).
+Of course, access is granted through a licensing agency, which regulates the granting of licences to tenants according to certain criteria fixed by the agency itself (Abdo, 2006; 2008).
+The landlord's aims in allowing free access to his land might be to attract tenants to invest, benefiting both the private investor and the consumer, and at the same time to develop any marginal resources that could exist in his land or sea.
+The emphasis in this type of governance is on not leaving a unit of production in the ground as long as it is profitable to extract it, even if the rent the unit attracts falls to zero (Rutledge and Wright, 2010).
 The decision to adopt a non-proprietorial regime may sometimes be driven by social and strategic factors such as economic growth, inflation and unemployment.